Srav56/Volcano-Eruption-Simulation/README.md

 # Volcano-Eruption-Simulation
-A simulation of volcano eruption and lava flow written in C with OpenGL
+A simulation of volcano eruption and lava flow from a biplane viewport Written in C with OpenGL